jonidaniel/weatherys/README.md

 # Weatherys

 - A weather application that displays weather by search location or by device location
+  - Utilizes OpenWeatherMap's [Weather API](https://openweathermap.org/api) when fetching current weather
+  - Forecasts will be implemented in the future

 ## Status

 - Weatherys 0.9.0 is operational on [Netlify](https://weatherys.netlify.app/)
-  - Forecasts tab will be developed later

 ## Usage